sebasmonia/boto3-wrapper/README.md

 **NOT MEANT FOR PRODUCTION USE**

 A bunch of functions that wrap AWS Boto3.
 Uses https://github.com/bendudson/py4cl/ to communicate with boto3 via a Python inferior process.
+I extended the code to support explicit `:true` and `:false` and convert numbers to Decimal, so you will need to use [my own py4cl fork](https://github.com/sebasmonia/py4cl) at least for some of the services.

 Why?